-Nepal Government recently launched Guerrilla Trekking Trail, allowing trekkers to retrace the guerillas’ footsteps.
+Nepal Government recently launched the Guerrilla Trekking Trail, allowing trekkers to retrace the guerillas’ footsteps.
 Maoists used this trekking trail during “The People’s War.
 The Guerrilla Trek, a two-week to four-week hike depending on the itinerary, stretches across central and western Nepal and is designed to draw in more foreigners as the Himalayan nation seeks to rebuild an economy through tourism.
-Similarly, the Government has launched 1700 kilometre long Great Himalayan Trail.
-The trail begins near Kanchenjunga on the eastern border and heads west, navigating the domains of eight of the World’s 8000 meters peaks, from the beautiful but lesser-known Makalu to the famous Everest.
+Similarly, the Government has launched a 1700-kilometre Great Himalayan Trail.
+The trail begins near Kanchenjunga on the eastern border and heads west, navigating the domains of eight of the World’s 8000-meter peaks, from the beautiful but lesser-known Makalu to the famous Everest.
 It ends in Humla on the Tibetan border.

 Nepal is now on the threshold of making a new constitution with a consensus from all political parties imbibing the spirit of democracy.
 All political parties have repeatedly reiterated their commitment to peace in the country, assuring the tourism community of creating a conducive atmosphere for business.
 Tourism is the top priority of the Government of Nepal.